lauradunphy/dunphy_yen_papin_supplement/README.md

 All supplemental code and data from Dunphy et al (currently under review) biorxiv version applies to commit 8d1eb3e0f8786552ee8ffd3517922d470db3c5a5 and earlier

-S1A (previously S1) Code - MATLAB sample code to calculate growth dynamics

-S1B (previously S2) Code - R code and data to regenerate paper figures
+S1A Code - R code and data to regenerate paper figures and calculate growth dynamics

-S1C (previously S3) Code - MATLAB code to perform gene essentiality predictions
+S1B Code - MATLAB code to perform gene essentiality predictions

-README Information (From S1 Text)
+README Information

 S1A Code.
-MATLAB sample code to calculate growth dynamics

-Software information:
- MATLAB R2016b

-Installation:

-o	Obtain a MATLAB license from https://www.mathworks.com/

-o	Install the appropriate version of MATLAB for your operating system and activate your license.

-o	Download the S1A Code zip folder into your MATLAB folder or another known location and unzip it.

-Scripts:

-o	S1_Code_Implementation.m – Run this script to calculate and plot the growth dynamics of the 20 carbon sources supporting growth of all five lineages (plots each biological replicate separately).
-To avoid plotting all 300 growth curves, comment out line 23.

-o	calcGrowthDynamics.m – Function called by S1_Code_Implementation.m.
-This script contains the algorithm for calculating the growth rate and time to mid-exponential for each growth curve.

-Data files:

-o	S1_RawData.mat – This is a .mat file containing the data needed from S1_RawData.csv needed to calculate growth dynamics.

-o	S1_RawData.csv – All raw growth data for three replicates of five lineages on the 20 carbon sources in Fig 5.
-Note that the data in the main text are all averaged across the three replicates.

-Instructions:

-o	Open MATLAB and change your path to the S1 Code folder (or folder where you have the above scripts and data files stored).

-o	Run S1_Code_Implementation.m to calculate growth dynamics from the manuscript.
-(Keep in mind that the values reported in Fig 5 and S3 Data are the averages of what this script generates)

-o	To calculate growth dynamics of your own growth curve data, you can write your own script that uses the provided function calcGrowthDynamics.

-S1B Code.
-R code and data to regenerate figures
+R code and data to regenerate figures and calculate growth dynamics

 Software information:
 R Version 3.4.0